SUP Garbage Man

 (I stopped trying to guess… but there really is only one simple answer, people.)

-A: I’ve only fallen in once since starting SUP Garbage Man.
-My fin hit something as I was paddling away from shore.
-It stopped the board and I kept going, right off the side.
-Thankfully it was summer and the water was only waist deep.
-I usually reduce my chances of falling in by going where there is minimal boat traffic and the water is calm.
+All in all, I usually reduce my chances of falling in by going where there is minimal boat traffic and the water is calm.
 It’s not that I don’t want to get wet, it’s more about not wanting to dump all of the trash back into the water.

-Here are some other noteworthy items I've found since the beginning:
+Here are some noteworthy items I've found since the beginning: (quantity is in parentheses)

 A: No, not exactly.
 I usually end up on the shore up or down river from my launch point.
 A typical paddling and picking session goes as follows: I start by paddling up to 2 miles and scan the shoreline for visible collection points.
 Depending on a host of factors (wind, weather, tides, the time I have available, etc.), I’ll make a real time decision on where to pull up on shore.
 I focus my efforts on pieces of shoreline that are not easily accessed via land.
 I’ll clean for about 30-40 minutes (maybe longer depending on what I’m finding and if I have time).
 Once my crates are full, I’ll begin paddling back to my launch point.